-UAS/Drone Frequently Asked Questions
+UAS Frequently Asked Questions

-The field of Small Unmanned Aircraft Systems (sUAS) is dynamic and rapidly developing.
-The associated rules, regulations, and requirements to operate and fly a sUAS are rapidly changing as well.
-The best resource for the most up-to-date information regarding sUAS operations is the FAA’s UAS website.
+The field of small Unmanned Aircraft Systems (sUAS) is dynamic and rapidly developing.
+The associated rules, regulations, and requirements to operate and fly an sUAS are rapidly changing as well.
+The best resource for the most up-to-date information regarding sUAS operations is the FAA Unmanned Aircraft Systems (UAS) website.

-Additionally, the FAA has compiled a list of frequently asked questions (FAQs) and created a website to address those questions.
-Unmanned Aircraft Systems (UAS) Frequently Asked Questions resource page for more information.
+Additionally, the FAA has compiled a list of frequently asked questions (FAQs) with specific categories and a keyword search.
+Visit the FAA UAS Frequently Asked Questions resource page for more information.

 If your particular question is not answered, contact the TDOT Aeronautics Division UAS Program Monitor at TDOT.UAS@tn.gov OR contact the FAA Nashville Flight Standards District Office (FSDO) Aviation Safety Technician Ronda Crouch at Ronda.G.Crouch@faa.gov.